Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Experiments

 \section{Experiments}

-We evaluate LCHD on Multi-Robot Motion Planning tasks to demonstrate: (i) its performance against state-based approaches requiring explicit obstacle representations and auxiliary goal extraction, (ii) generalization to out-of-distribution scenarios in terms of reachability, and (iii) scalability to diverse environments with varying numbers of robots in both simulation and the real-world.
+We evaluate LHD on multi-robot motion planning tasks to demonstrate: (i) its performance against state-based approaches requiring explicit obstacle representations and auxiliary goal extraction, (ii) generalization to OOD scenarios in terms of reachability and visual robustness, (iii) scalability to diverse environments with varying numbers of robots in both simulation and the real-world.